 Greentraveller Guide to MId Wales

 Florence is responsible for writing our Greentraveller Guides and coordinating our team of professional travel writers, as well as reviewing places to stay throughout the UK and writing for our award-winning blog.
 She speaks both French and Italian.
 Before Greentraveller, she spent five years editing the Italian collection of Alastair Sawday's Special Places to Stay.

-In 2010 my then boyfriend (now husband) and I travelled to China on the Trans-Siberian railway, and returned to Europe via Tibet, Nepal, India, Pakistan and Kazakhstan.
-Most people thought we were mad to even contemplate doing the whole thing overland (and, admittedly, we nearly lost faith in the idea ourselves several times, particularly whilst making our way north out of Pakistan during the summer floods of 2010), but for us, travelling by train is about doing things a bit differently - it gives a uniqueness to the travel experience that you just can't get from hopping between one airport lounge and another.
+In 2010 my husband and I travelled to China on the Trans-Siberian railway, and returned to Europe via Tibet, Nepal, India, Pakistan and Kazakhstan.
+Most people thought we were mad to even contemplate doing the whole thing overland but for me, travelling by train is about doing things a bit differently - it gives a uniqueness to the travel experience that you just can't get from hopping between one airport lounge and another.
 It’s about travelling with the locals, witnessing changing landscapes, cultures and communities between one destination and another, and creating your own adventure away from the stifling homogeneity of airports.
-It may not always be the quickest way to get from A to B, but it’s definitely a lot more fun.
+It may not always be the quickest way to get from A to B but it’s definitely a lot more fun.